-The Manipur Building and Other Construction Workers' Welfare Scheme provids welfare benefits for the registered building workers, namely, (1) immediate financial assistance in case of accident, (2) payment of old age pension, (3) payment of loans/ advances for construction of house, (4) payment of premium for group Insurance Scheme, (5) payment of financial assistance for education of children, (6) payment of annual financial assistance for medical expenses for treatment of major ailment, (7) payment of maternity benefits to the female registered building workers (8) payment by annual financial assistance for the amount of premium/ contribution payable by the registered building workers under Aam Admi Bima Yojana, Pradhan Mantri Surakshya Bima Yojana, Pradhan Mantri Jeevan Jyoti Bima Yojana and Atal Pension Yojana and (9) skill development training of the registered building works and their spouse, dependent sibling and children, was implemented by the Manipur Building and one Night Shelter Home for Workers was operated at Chingmeirong, Laipham Khunou Siphai, Imphal East District to provide facility of temporary night shelter to the needy workers.
+The Manipur Building and Other Construction Workers' Welfare Scheme provides welfare benefits for the registered building workers, namely, (1) immediate financial assistance in case of accident, (2) payment of old age pension, (3) payment of loans/ advances for construction of house, (4) payment of premium for group Insurance Scheme, (5) payment of financial assistance for education of children, (6) payment of annual financial assistance for medical expenses for treatment of major ailment, (7) payment of maternity benefits to the female registered building workers (8) payment of annual financial assistance for the amount of premium/ contribution payable by the registered building workers under Aam Admi Bima Yojana, Pradhan Mantri Surakshya Bima Yojana, Pradhan Mantri Jeevan Jyoti Bima Yojana and Atal Pension Yojana and (9) skill development training of the registered building works and their spouse, dependent sibling and children, was implemented by the Manipur Building and one Night Shelter Home for Workers was operated at Chingmeirong, Laipham Khunou (Laipham Siphai), Imphal East District to provide facility of temporary night shelter to the needy workers.
 Another Night Shelter Home was also under construction at Chingmeirong adjacent to the existing Night Shelter Home for Women Workers.
-The number of Registered Construction workers under Manipur building and other Construction workers' Welfare Board is given below
+The number of Registered Construction workers under Manipur Building and Other Construction Workers' Welfare Board (as on 31st December, 2019) is given below